swagger-api/swagger-ui/README.md

 As a brand new version, written from the ground up, there are some known issues and unimplemented features.
 Check out the [Known Issues](#known-issues) section for more details.

-This repository publishes to two different NPM packages:
+This repository publishes to two different NPM modules:

 * [swagger-ui](https://www.npmjs.com/package/swagger-ui) is a traditional npm module intended for use in JavaScript web application projects that are capable of resolving dependencies (via Webpack, Browserify, etc).
 * [swagger-ui-dist](https://www.npmjs.com/package/swagger-ui-dist) is a dependency-free module that includes everything you need to serve Swagger-UI in a server-side project, or a web project that can't resolve npm module dependencies.